foundry-rs/book/src/supported-commands/README.md

 ##  Foundry-ZKSync supported commands

-This is a comprehensive review of all the Foundry commands actually suppor in the Foundry-zkSync tool.
-The goal is to identify which commands are supported  on the actual stage of development.
+This is a comprehensive review of all the Foundry commands actually supported in the actual stage of development.

 > 🔄 **Last update**: September 12, 2024